 Points are given on the date the offense occurs.
 Driving out of state doesn't help, either; you'll accrue the same amount of points on your Florida license for convictions in any state or federal court.

-For juvenile offenders, an arrest can be an incredibly frightening experience for the minor as well as the parents.
-Juvenile cases require a distinct approach, and having an experienced St. Petersburg juvenile lawyer who understands the nuances of juvenile law can make a big difference in your child’s future.
+An arrest can be a frightening experience for a minor, as well as his or her parents or guardians.
+Juvenile offenses require a distinct approach and having an experienced St. Petersburg juvenile lawyer who understands the nuances of juvenile law can make a big difference in your child’s future.

-Submit this Form to recieve a Free Consultation
+Submit this Form to receive a Free Consultation